khushaldogra/ReactJS_BigBrain/README.md

 * Linting must be run from inside the `frontend` folder by running `yarn lint`.

 ### 2.7.
 Testing

-As part of this assignment you are required to write some tests for your components (component testing), and for your application as a whole (ui testing).

 For **component testing**, you must:
  * Write tests for at least 3 different components